-How do I order food other than what comes in my fresh bin?
+How do I add produce and groceries to my fresh bin?

-What if I can’t be home on my delivery day this week?
+What if I know I won’t be home on the scheduled delivery day for my area?

 How can you provide local food year-round in Manitoba?